top of page

 What Is Provisional Tax?

 Provisional tax is tax you pay in advance for the current year, based on your previous year’s tax amount.
+Here’s how it works:

-• It helps spread the cost of your tax bill so you’re not hit with a big lump sum later.
+• It helps spread the cost of your tax bill, so you’re not hit with a big lump sum later.

 • You only need to pay provisional tax if your tax owed from the previous year is over $5,000.